dotnet/docs/docs/core/docker/visual-studio-tools-for-docker.md

 ## Installation and setup

-Install [Microsoft Visual Studio 2017](https://www.visualstudio.com/).
+Install [Microsoft Visual Studio 2017](https://www.visualstudio.com/) with the .NET Core workload.
 Review the information at [Docker for Windows: What to know before you install](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install) and install [Docker For Windows](https://docs.docker.com/docker-for-windows/install/).

 A required configuration is to setup **[Shared Drives](https://docs.docker.com/docker-for-windows/#shared-drives)** in Docker for Windows.
 The setting is required for the volume mapping and debugging support.